oanda/mt4-fxlabs/TUTORIAL.md

 bool success = hpr_data(ref, ts, perc);
 ```

-The first argument is the reference id returned by the call to `hpr(...)`, and the second and third argurments are the arrays to be filled.
+The first argument is the reference id returned by the call to `hpr(...)`, and the second and third arguments are the arrays to be filled.
 The method will return `true` on success, and `false` otherwise.
 The arrays are filled in "parallel" so that `ts[i]` corresponds to the timestamp associated with the percentage of long market orders in `perc[i]`.

 ### A Note about Timestamps